 Information on Accessing Court Proceedings

-In light of the continuing COVID-19 public health emergency, all civil hearings and most criminal hearings in the United States District Court for the Eastern District of Michigan will be conducted either by teleconference or videoconference until further notice.
-Following recent guidance from the Judicial Conference of the United States, and under authority provided by the Coronavirus Aid, Relief, and Economic Security Act ("CARES ACT"), members of the press and public will be permitted to hear and/or observe telephonic and video hearings, free of charge, to the extent practicable.
+In light of the continuing COVID-19 public health emergency, many civil hearings and some criminal hearings in the United States District Court for the Eastern District of Michigan will be conducted either by teleconference or videoconference in addition to in-person proceedings.
+Following guidance from the Judicial Conference of the United States, and under authority provided by the Coronavirus Aid, Relief, and Economic Security Act ("CARES ACT"), members of the press and public will be permitted to hear and/or observe telephonic and video hearings, free of charge, to the extent practicable.